 Primary antibody incubation

-Navenibodies (carefully selected secondary antibodies conjugated to proprietary oligo arms) bind their respective primary antibodies.
+Navenibodies (carefully selected antibodies conjugated to proprietary oligonucleotide arms) bind their respective primary antibodies.

-Only the Navenibodies in close proximity will connect, guaranteeing high specificity by reducing nonspecific background staining.
+Only if the Navenibodies are in close proximity the attached oligos can generate a DNA circle guaranteeing high specificity by reducing nonspecific background staining.

-Fluorescent signals are amplified.
-The high signal strength enables the detection of separate proximity events, allowing for a resolution down to single protein or protein-protein interaction.
+The high signal-to-noise enables the detection of separate proximity events, allowing for a resolution down to a single protein or protein-protein interaction.